Hosting learning applications and the web API

 ssh -N -L 8081:localhost:8081 <USER>@<SERVER>

 , where <USER>@<SERVER> are the login name and the host name of the server, where docker containers are running.
-A shortcut is available in the Makefile as adminer_tunnel.
 You can then go to http://localhost:8081/ in your browser and login to the Postgres server (not MySQL!) using the POSTGRES_USER and POSTGRES_PASSWORD listed in the environment variabless of the docker compose file.

 (Optional) DB backups